007revad/Synology_enable_M2_volume/README.md

 - **Synology_enable_M2_volume:**
     - Allows creating an M.2 storage pool and volume all from within Storage Manager with any brand M.2 drive.
     - Gives you the option of **SHR and JBOD**, as well as RAID 0, RAID 1 and Basic.
-And **maybe RAID 5 and SHR-2 if you have 4 M.2 drives**.
     - Enables Health Info for non-Synology NVMe drives.
     - Add drive(s) and change RAID type work from within Storage Manager.
     - RAID repair and expansion work from within Storage Manager.